lahosken/misc/phraser/helpers/rank_imdb/README.md

 Gunzip these files to uncompress them.

 Run the <tt>rank_imdb.py</tt> script.
 It expects to find the <tt>*.tsv</tt>
 files in the same directory.
-It generates two files in the same directory:
+It generates one fils in the same directory:

 + <tt>imdb_names.txt</tt> A crossword-dictionary text file of people-names.
     This file strives to rank crossword clue-able-ness of names.
 Along with entries for "Brad Pitt" it also has "Brad" and "Pitt".
 The theory is that Brad Pitt's fame makes it pretty easy to clue BRAD in a crossword, something like "Famous actor: ____ Pitt"
-+ <tt>imdb_titles.txt</tt> A crossword-dictionary text file of titles.

 To approximate well-known-ness, the script uses the number of reviews on IMDB.
 As of a couple of days ago when I grabbed my data, the movie